GemeenteUtrecht/zaakafhandelcomponent/backend/doc/developers/kownsl.rst

 and reviewers are notified through an email if they are flagged to receive an email notification at the configuration step.

 A user puts in a lock or update users request through the relevant endpoint and states the reason if required.
-The review request gets updated in the KOWNSL app.
+The review request gets updated in the OBJECTS API.
-The KOWNSL app sends a notification to Open Notifications that the review request is updated with the relevant *kenmerken*: `locked` and/or `updatedAssignedUsers`.
+The OBJECTS API app sends a notification to Open Notifications that the review request is updated with the relevant *kenmerken*: `objectType` on *kanaal*: `objecten`.
 Open Notifications sends out a notification to all relevant subscribers with the given *kenmerken*.
 The ZAC reads the notification and sends out a message (kill-process or change-process) which kills the BPMN process.
 If a process is changed, the BPMN model will feedback a new review request configuration *actie* on the zaak-detail page in which the old users are shown